Our genes are at a mismatch with our current environment and it is making us sick

 Nowadays, our bodies still have these basic survival mechanisms in place due to our genetic makeup.
 Our bodies prioritise fat gain because fat is a source of energy storage and fat stores helped give our body’s energy when food was not available.

 Our brains release reward chemicals when we eat and taste calorie dense, palatable food.
 Our brains even release these chemicals when we smell these foods or are placed in certain contexts where we usually eat these particular foods.

-As you can see, it is quite clear that our genetic makeup is somewhat at a mismatch with our environment.
+As you can see, it is quite clear that our genetic makeup is somewhat at a mismatch with our environment and as a result of this, we are becoming less robust and resilient, both physically and mentally.
+Our bad habits and our lack of robustness gets past down to our kids as well.
 So, what can we do about this?

 Well, firstly, the answer is not to go live like a caveman.
 However, diet and lifestyle strategies can be employed to help optimise the 4 pillars of health and bring them more into line with our genetic makeup.